 Teaching and Learning in Stephenson Academy

-As outlined by the Executive Principal, teaching and learning is at the heart of what we do here at Stephenson Academy and so, using the SEND Graduated Approach model, our curriculum is designed to meet students’ individual needs, with an appropriate balance between academic, vocational and social education.
+Teaching and learning is at the heart of what we do here at Stephenson Academy and so, using the SEND Graduated Approach model, our curriculum is designed to meet students’ individual needs, with an appropriate balance between academic, vocational and social education.

 The aim of the curriculum offer at the academy is to encourage, inspire and engage students in learning, so that through innovative and personalised timetables, students can achieve success and be ready for their next stage of education, training or employment once they leave us.